Both short-term and long-term complications can affect the eyes and eyesight of someone with diabetes.

 How diabetes affects the eyes

 Long-term uncontrolled diabetes can lead to high blood sugar levels that damage small blood vessels over time.
-This damage can lead to problems with part of the eye called the retina which can create blurred vision.
+This damage can lead to problems with a part of the eye called the retina.
+This can create blurred vision.

 Is blurry vision with diabetes temporary?

-Long-term eye problems are related to blood vessel damage in the retina of one or both eyes due to high blood sugar levels over the course of many years.
+Long-term eye problems stem from blood vessel damage in the retina of one or both eyes due to high blood sugar levels over the course of many years.
 These complications are not temporary, but treatment can slow their progression.

-Short-term blurriness due to high or low blood sugar levels is temporary and will resolve when blood sugar levels return to normal.
+Short-term blurriness, due to high or low blood sugar levels, is temporary and will resolve when blood sugar levels return to normal.

-When should I see a doctor?
+When to see a doctor

 A range of medical conditions can cause blurry vision, and diabetes is just one.